Luke Yates: Huddersfield Giants

-On 28 May 2022, Yates played for Huddersfield in their 2022 Challenge Cup Final loss to Wigan. and has become a firm favourite with the fans due to his hard working and tenacious play.
+On 28 May 2022, Yates played for Huddersfield in their 2022 Challenge Cup Final loss to Wigan.

+Yates played 24 matches for Huddersfield in the 2023 Super League season as the club finished ninth on the table and missed the playoffs.

+Yates played 14 games for Huddersfield in the 2024 Super League season which saw the club finish 9th on the table.

+Warrington Wolves

+On 15 July 2024 it was reported that he had signed for Warrington Wolves in the Super League initially on loan until the end of the 2024 season, and then a permanent two-year deal thereafter.

+On 7 June 2025, Yates played in Warrington's 8-6 Challenge Cup final loss against Hull Kingston Rovers.

 Representative

 On 25 June 2021 he played for the Combined Nations All Stars in their 26-24 victory over England, staged at the Halliwell Jones Stadium, Warrington, as part of England’s 2021 Rugby League World Cup preparation.